Department’s curriculum encompasses:

-In 2012 was created the Círculo de Amigos of the Universidad Di Tella Art Department.
+In 2012 the Círculo de Amigos of the Universidad Di Tella Art Department was created.
 This organization, which consists of a group of private donors, has contributed to furthering the program’s activities.

 Thanks to donations, we have been able to make tuition affordable to local artists.

 The program requires full-time commitment.
-By offering excellent post-graduate education at low tuition, we ensure that all interested individuals, regardless of their economic situation, feel they can apply.
+By offering excellent post-graduate education at low tuition, we ensure that all interested individuals, regardless of their economic situation can apply.